Amphicars for sale

 Green.
 The original fjord green is a minty green with white side mouldings and white top.
 This was not a popular colour through the 1970s, 80s and 90s and many of these cars were resprayed red in that period but it has become much more popular in recent years (similar colours are now used on some new cars) and it suits Amphicar really well.
 You can buy a new Fiat 500 in almost exactly the same shade.

-Blue, these cars look more 50s than 60s and generally blue was used on early cars.
+Blue, These cars look more 50s than 60s and generally blue was used on early cars.
 Like the Green it was considered dated by the end of the 60s.
 It can be seen with black but looks better with white.
 It's a less common colour now but suits Amphicar well.
 Green and Blue both look nice with the wide whitewall tyres (although original spec wide whitewalls are not available and the original tyres are now too old to be considered safe).

 White.
 White was always the rarest colour of the four.
-Original Amphicar beach white (which is more cream or ivory) was often specified by those who want to signwrite their Amphcar.
+Original Amphicar beach white (which is more cream or ivory) was often specified by those who wanted to signwrite their Amphcar.
 White cars had a red interior and normally black side bumpers and top but some cars sold in the US had red bumpers and top, cars at the 1964 New York World Trades fair were shown with this combination.

-So, long term ownership needs more commitment than most classic cars, to use an Amphicar safely and reliable it needs to be maintained more like and aircraft with work done on the basis of time and use rather than just when it breaks !
+So, long term ownership needs more commitment than most classic cars, to use an Amphicar safely and reliably it needs to be maintained more like and aircraft with work done on the basis of time and use rather than just when it breaks !

 Cars for sale in the UK,